 Harvard University is among your top options if you're planning on studying Applied Mathematics.
 Harvard University applied mathematics students earn 37.3% more than the average applied math student.
 The location in a significant urban center is great for scholars trying to find adequate prospects for social networking, experience, and exploration.

 It's hard to beat Yale University if you want to study Applied Mathematics.
-Applied math majors from Yale University receive an earnings boost of around 28.2% over the average earnings of applied math majors.
+Graduates of the applied math program make an average of $53,180 in their early career salary and $144,333 in their mid-career salary.
 Based in New Haven, Connecticut, this university is ideal for students who thrive in a city atmosphere.